-What is a Good Loan to Value Ratio
+What is a Good Loan to Value Ratio?

 Home Equity Loans and Cash-Out Refinance LTV Ratios

-If you’re looking to get a home equity loan, HELOC, or cash-out refinance the loan-to-value ratio is even more important.
+If you’re looking to get a home equity loan, HELOC or cash-out refinance, the loan-to-value ratio is even more important.
 These loans allow you to access the equity in your home and use it as collateral for a loan.
 These loans usually max out at 80% loan to value.

-For example if you have a home worth $100,000 and the loan balance is $50,000 you can get a home equity loan for up to $30,000.
+For example, if you have a home worth $100,000 and the loan balance is $50,000, you can get a home equity loan for up to $30,000.

-If your home’s value has increased because of inflation or because you made renovations that increased the value you can get a new home appraisal.
-Most lenders will have an appraisal done before giving a loan, they want to ensure they are not lending more money than the property is worth.
+If your home’s value has increased because of inflation or because you made renovations that increased the value, you can get a new home appraisal.
+Most lenders will have an appraisal done before giving a loan.
+They want to ensure they are not lending more money than the property is worth.

-If you get a low home appraisal it can really raise your LTV ratio.
-Before an appraiser comes to evaluate your homes value you should take steps to ensure you receive a good appraisal.
+If you get a low home appraisal, it can really raise your LTV ratio.
+Before an appraiser comes to evaluate your home’s value, you should take steps to ensure you receive a good appraisal.

 FHA loans are available with just a 3.5% down payment to borrowers with at least a 580 credit score.
 Borrowers with a score below 580 will have to put 10% down because the FHA has a maximum LTV ratio of 90% for borrowers with a FICO score under 580.

-The loan-to-value ratio is an import metric used by mortgage lenders to determine risk.
+The loan-to-value ratio is an important metric used by mortgage lenders to determine risk.
 Having a low LTV ratio reduces the risk and allows the home buyer to get a mortgage while avoiding mortgage insurance (MIP).